tableau/server-install-script-samples/README.md

 See also [Automated Installation of Tableau Server](http://onlinehelp.tableau.com/v10.1/server/en-us/server_install_unattended.htm) for general documentation regarding this feature.

-***Note: The samples contained in this repository only work with the Tableau Server 10.1 Beta 2 Installer.
-For more information or to join the beta, please visit [http://www.tableau.com/tableau-10-beta-program](http://www.tableau.com/tableau-10-beta-program).***

 Please use 'Issues' to note any bugs or make suggestions.
-You can also e-mail [beta@tableau.com](mailto:beta@tableau.com) during the 10.1 Beta to provide additional feedback or receive support.

 Getting Started
 ---------------